OGRECave/ogre/Docs/src/hardware-buffers.md

 </dd> </dl>

+For a complete list see Ogre::PixelFormat.

 ## Pixel boxes {#Pixel-boxes}

-All methods in Ogre that take or return raw image data return a PixelBox object.
+All methods in Ogre that take or return raw image data return a Ogre::PixelBox object.

 A PixelBox is a primitive describing a volume (3D), image (2D) or line (1D) of pixels in CPU memory.
 It describes the location and data format of a region of memory used for image data, but does not do any memory management in itself.